Cancer: Adenoid Cystic Carcinoma

-Because the type of tumor I had was exceedingly rare – affecting about 1 in every 5 million patients – my doctors sent me to specialists at the University of Pennsylvania Medical Center.
+Because the type of tumor I had was exceedingly rare – affecting about 1 in every 5 million patients – my doctors sent me to see a specialist.
 There, I learned that I had no time to waste.
 I urgently needed chemotherapy to treat the leukemia, surgery to remove the large, aggressive tumor, and a follow-up form of radiation to kill any remaining cancer cells left behind.

 Although surgeons were able to successfully remove a malignant carcinoma the size of three golf balls from my parotid gland along with 36 lymph nodes – the deep location and size of my tumor made it impossible for doctors to remove all of the affected surrounding tissue into which the cancer had spread.
 My doctors informed me that my only chance of surviving and maintaining any quality of life, was to quickly receive intensive proton beam radiation therapy.
 The doctors said that the alternative – traditional radiation– would “melt the side of my face,” likely causing me to lose speech, facial movement and my ability to swallow.
 It would leave me permanently disabled.

 But even with two cancer diagnoses and a huge surgery behind me, it was about to get worse.
 My insurer – Anthem Healthkeepers (BCBS) – flatly refused to cover the costs of proton beam radiation therapy.